err53/ICS4U0-work/algorithms/docs/README.md

 ### Computational Analysis

 Linear search algorithm has a worst case time complexity of `O(n)`, since it needs to check each item of the array.
-Binary search on a sorted array has a worst case time complexity of `O(log n)`, since it only needs to do about `log_2 n` comparisons.
+Binary search on a sorted array has a worst case time complexity of `O(log n)`, since it only needs to do about `log_2 n` operations.
 Eg on an array of 100 numbers, binary search needs to perform at most 7 comparisons (to find an item at index 0, it checks index 49, 24, 12, 6, 3, 1, and 0)

 ### Data